 Microsoft SQL Server on-premises

 Microsoft SQL Server on-premises is a relational database management system developed by Microsoft.
 As a database server, it is a software product with the primary function of storing and retrieving data as requested by other software applications - which may run either on the same computer or on another computer across a network.
-In the context of Nintex Automation Cloud, Microsoft SQL Server on-premises is a connector Service used to define a connection required for associated actions and start events.
-Examples include Salesforce and Box.
-Method of integration to cloud services, business applications and content stores. .
+In the context of Nintex Automation Cloud, Microsoft SQL Server on-premises is a connector A software component that allows seamless integration with third-party services, business applications, and content stores.
+Examples include Salesforce, Box, and Microsoft SharePoint.
+Connectors are used to create connections required for workflow actions and start events. .
 Use the Microsoft SQL Server on-premises actions to execute SQL stored procedures and to create, delete and update SQL records.

 For more information on Microsoft SQL Server on-premises, see Microsoft SQL Server on-premises.